What Is Corporate Social Responsibility (CSR)?

 Promoting equal opportunities, regardless of gender, race, sexual orientation, and so on

 As you can see, corporate social responsibility extends to many different areas.
-It’s all about setting the standard for ethical corporate behaviour and giving back to society.
+It’s all about setting the standard for ethical corporate behavior and giving back to society.

 Understanding the importance of corporate social responsibility